wyona/html2mrkdwn/README.md

 * Install gpg or gpg2 according to https://mikeross.xyz/gpg-without-gpgtools-on-mac/ and set gpg.executable inside ~/.m2/settings.xml
 * export GPG_TTY=$(tty)
 * Make sure that the pom file contains the maven-gpg-plugin plugin according to https://central.sonatype.org/publish/publish-maven/#gpg-signed-components
+* Make sure that the pom file contains the maven-source-plugin plugin and the maven-javadoc-plugin plugin
 * Make sure that the pom file contains the distributionManagement section according to https://central.sonatype.org/publish/publish-maven/#distribution-management-and-authentication
 * Make sure that the pom file contains the required meta information according to https://central.sonatype.org/publish/requirements/#sufficient-metadata
 * mvn clean install (Use gpg.passphrase from ~/.m2/settings.xml)